melissamonk-NOAA/Vermilion_2021/doc/north.md

 ## Exploitation Status{-}

 The annual (equilibrium) spawning potential ratio (SPR) for vermilion was above target  from 2017-2019 (Table \@ref(tab:exploitES), Figure \@ref(fig:1-sprES)).
 Prior to 2011, the fishing intensity exceeded the target for a number of years, regularly reaching levels 50% above target in the 1980s and 1990s (Figure \@ref(fig:1-sprES)).
-As with current estimates of spawning output, recent estimates of exploitation status are highly uncertain, ranging from 68% to 129% of target in 2020 (Table \@ref(tab:exploitES)).
+As with current estimates of spawning output, recent estimates of equilibrium SPR are highly uncertain, ranging from 68% to 129% of target in 2020 (Table \@ref(tab:exploitES)).
 As a percentage of total biomass (ages 4+), California harvest rates peaked in the 1980s and 1990s, but have since declined to levels below 10% for the past decade (Figure \@ref(fig:FmortalityES)).
-Harvest rates in northern California were near target in 2020, but above target in the three previous years, and the stock is just below the target biomass (Figure \@ref(fig:phaseES)).
+Harvest rates in northern California were near target in 2020, but above target in the three previous years (Figure \@ref(fig:phaseES)).
 However, the harvest rate in 2019 was above target, and may be more representative of future catches, all else equal, given reductions in fishing activity during the 2020 pandemic.
 The equilibrium yield curve is shifted left, as expected from the Beverton-Holt steepness parameter fixed at 0.72 (Figure \@ref(fig:yield2ES)).